 Monday night our local library was holding a viewing of Chocolat with Johnny Depp and Isabella Rosselini.
 They invited me to host a chocolate tasting party and talk about different types of chocolate.
 They had me at chocolate!

-The origins of chocolate go back to the Mesoamerica and was known as Theobroma cacao.
-The Mayans who thought it was so valuable and powerful as a aphrodisiac that it was used as currency.
+The origins of chocolate go back to Mesoamerica and were known as Theobroma cacao.
+The Mayans thought it was so valuable and powerful as an aphrodisiac that it was used as currency.
 It certainly was not tasty, it was served mixed in hot water and was a bitter frothy drink.
 Christopher Columbus was thought to have tried in on his fourth expedition.

-Thankfully, that changed when in 1875 a scientist created Milk Chocolate with a powdered milk developed by Henri Nestle.
+Thankfully, that changed when in 1875 a scientist created Milk Chocolate with powdered milk developed by Henri Nestle.
 But you aren’t here for a history lesson!
 A tasting can feature a mix of chocolates or 6 of one type – like all dark chocolate.